casper-network/docs/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 }
 ```

-To verify that the contract was successfully deployed, call `get-deploy`, providing as parameter the `deploy-hash` received from the `put-deploy` above.
+To verify that the contract was successfully deployed, call `get-deploy`, providing as a parameter the `deploy-hash` received from the `put-deploy` above.

 ```bash
 casper-client get-deploy \